Barclaycard Rewards MasterCard Review: A Promising New Card From an Old Bank

 The Barclays Rewards MasterCard comes with a straightforward points rewards system.
-You receive two points for each dollar spent when you buy gas and groceries.
-You also receive two points per dollar for utility payments made with your credit card.
+You receive 2x cash back rewards for each dollar spent when you buy gas and groceries.
+You also receive 2x cash back rewards per dollar for utility payments made with your credit card.
 All other purchases earn 1x points.
 There is no annual fee.
 (See also: Best Credit Cards for Earning Rewards for Groceries)

-You can redeem your points like cash to pay for purchases you have already made, meaning that your points are essentially redeemed for statement credit.
+You can redeem your cash back as points for rewards like cash back statement credits and gift cards starting at 1,000 points for $10.
 This system means that you don't have to worry about blackout dates and other restrictions on reward redemption.
-Barclays doesn't limit your ability to earn points and cash back/statement credit.
+Barclays doesn't limit your ability to earn cash back rewards/statement credit.

 As with many other credit cards, you receive standard benefits, including $0 fraud liability, travel insurance, and other perks.
 This card comes with MasterCard benefits, and you qualify for them depending on which account you end up with.
 Platinum, World, and World Elite benefits apply, depending on which version of MasterCard you receive as your Barclays Rewards MasterCard.

 Free FICO credit score.
 For as long as you're a cardmember, you'll receive complimentary online FICO credit score access, which gives you an easy way to keep an eye on your credit.
 You can also receive alerts for when your credit score changes.
 (See also: Credit Cards with Free Credit Scores)

 Credit line increase.
 After making 5 consecutive on-time payments, your account will be reviewed and you may be eligible for a credit line increase.